-But this isn't just any old rabbit ‘n’ carrots.
+But this isn't just any old rabbit and carrots.
 The recipe is based off an old favorite of mine, an Italian method for braising large cuts of pork in milk.

-Basically, you take a cut of meat, brown it, then braise it with milk and herbs.
+Basically, you take a cut of meat, brown it, then braise it with a large quantity of milk and herbs.
 As the milk cooks, it naturally breaks and separates into curds, which are usually reduced and then spooned around the meat as a natural sauce.

 - 3 oz dried black trumpets

 - 1 qt strong homemade meat stock, like rabbit or chicken, plus a little extra for cooking the carrots

 - Bouquet garni wrap these in cheesecloth and tie closed 5 sprigs of thyme, 10 black peppercorns, 1 bay leaf, and a clove of garlic

 - ¼ cup shallots diced ¼ in